KathrynKatayama/docs.userdive.com/en/apps/devguide/sdk_mode_dev.md

 Caution: Never use this mode on released app
 ```

-On Developer Mode, it captures screen images shown on UIWindow as a back ground image for heatmaps.
+On Developer Mode, it captures screen images shown on UIWindow
+as a background image for heatmaps.

 ## Implementation